ChewieTheShiba/PoopPlatform/README.md

 The goal is simple.
 Make a better platform game then team Neff.

 ## To Do
+- [ ] Make Projectiles
+- [ ] Mob Psycho Charge?
 - [ ] Brainstorm Stages
-- [Poop Defender, Kuma, Neff ...?]
+- [Poop Defender, Kuma, Neff, Mob Psycho?]
 Brainstorm Characters
 - [ ] Make Assets
 - [ ] Figure out JavaFx
 - [ ] Audio for each stage